Michael Pillsbury: Biden Stopped U.S. Navy Patrols in the South China Sea

-Michael Pillsbury, one of America’s leading experts on China, said Tuesday that it was then-Vice President Joe Biden who stopped U.S. Navy patrols from challenging China’s territorial claims in the South China Sea, as one example of why he would be weak on China if elected president.
+Michael Pillsbury, one of America’s leading experts on China, said Tuesday that it was then-Vice President Joe Biden who stopped U.S. Navy patrols from challenging China’s territorial claims in the South China Sea, in one example of how he would be weak on China if elected president.

 “He’s particularly unaware of military threats.
 One of the worst things I’ve seen him do … is when he was vice president, Obama wanted to have Navy patrols in the South China Sea.
 Biden stopped them for four years — would not challenge Chinese claims in the South China Sea,” Pillsbury said during a live streamed Trump campaign event.